Snow Chain Tire tensioners

 Are all chains the same?

-No.- Link-style chains: Maximum traction and durability
+- Link-style chains: Maximum traction and durability

 - Cable chains: Lighter, easier to install, but less grip